5 Free Visual Schedule Templates (Plus How To Use Them)

 A visual schedule sounds easy enough—a schedule with pictures.
 But it’s more than that.
 A visual schedule is meant to communicate where a child should be throughout the day or what a child should be doing.
 They are also meant to be an individualized tool that students learn to manage by themselves.

-We created a bundle of five free printable visual schedule templates, including a daily schedule, work and reward board, daily routine, first-then board, and binder schedule.
-Just submit your email to get them all!
+Just fill out the form on this page to submit your email and get them all.
 Plus read on for more info about how to use your visual schedules.

 Who needs a visual schedule?

-Read more: What Is Special Education?
+Read more: What Is MTSS? and What Is Special Education?

 ADVERTISEMENT